 Must wear face coverings at all times in the public rest rooms, staff lounge, staff resource room, and hallways.

-Must wear their face covering at all times when on the University of Pittsburgh campus. .
+Must wear their face covering at all times when on the University of Pittsburgh campus.

 Parents/Guardians

 Must wear a face covering throughout the entire child check in and pick up routines.